 Table of Contents

-You will probably be a very cautious right from the time you try to set up your induction.
+Yet, if you're new to induction cooking chances are you'll still face problems.
 But there is no need to panic and call for services right away if it doesn’t come alive like you were instructed.
-Top rated induction cooktops are easy to operate with minimum issues.

 - If the unit does not come ON even after you set it up, check the power outage first.
 The problem could be in your house fuse or it could be a circuit overload.